Samyang/Rokinon 50mm f/1.2 AS UMC CS review – Introduction

-We’re used to seeing fast f/1.2 primes fetching prices around four figures, so it’s refreshing to see a more affordable example being made for those who own smaller compact system cameras.
-Mounted to a mirrorless camera with an APS-C sized sensor, this lens is equivalent to 75mm, whereas it’s comparable to a 80mm fixed lens attached to a Canon EF-M mount camera and a 100mm fixed lens on Micro Four Thirds.
-Whatever system this lens is used with, it will appeal to photographers who would like to shoot close-cropped portraits or other subjects requiring a short, fast telephoto lens.
+Fast f/1.2 primes from the camera brands are often very expensive but here is a more affordable independent option for those who own smaller format mirrorless cameras.
+Mounted on cameras with an APS-C sized sensor, this lens is equivalent to 75-80mm and 100mm on Micro Four Thirds.
+Whatever system this lens is used with, it will appeal to photographers who like to shoot close-cropped portraits or other subjects requiring a short, fast telephoto lens.

 This lens has a different internal construction from the 21mm f/1.4 ED AS UMC CS lens we reviewed in February.
 Rather than employing an arrangement of eight elements in seven groups, this lens features a construction of nine elements in seven groups.
 The lens benefits from a nine-blade aperture to ensure out-of-focus points of lights (or bokeh) are portrayed circular.
 It’s possible to make out these nine aperture blades when you peer down the barrel of the lens and rotate the aperture ring across its f/1.2-f/16 range.